-Respective companies can undertake dividend pay-outs in two primary ways – cash dividends and stock dividends.
+Respective companies can undertake dividend payouts in two primary ways – cash dividends and stock dividends.
 As the name suggests, monetary funds are transferred to the accounts of shareholders in case of cash dividend disbursal.

-In the case of stock dividends, on the other hand, additional shares up to the value of such eligible dividend amount are issued in the name of all existing shareholders.
+In the case of stock dividends, on the other hand, additional shares up to the value of such eligible dividend amounts are issued in the name of all existing shareholders.
 Profits from such stock dividends can be realized through cash dividends in the upcoming years or through capital gains upon resale in the future.

-Companies declaring dividend pay-outs annually , often gain the confidence of investors, as they believe that the business is performing well, and poses as a reliable investment venture.
-As a result, the share price of such companies is often high in the market, owing to its high-demand among risk-averse individuals, looking for stable investment ventures.
+Companies declaring dividend pay-outs annually often gain the confidence of investors, as they believe that the business is performing well and poses as a reliable investment venture.
+As a result, the share price of such companies is often high in the market, owing to its high demand among risk-averse individuals looking for stable investment ventures.

-Conversely, companies choosing to retain their annual earnings for business development purposes fail to incite investors, as investors often develop a mind-set that, such businesses might have under performed or incurred losses for a particular year.
+Conversely, companies choosing to retain their annual earnings for business development purposes fail to incite investors, as investors often develop a mindset that such businesses might have underperformed or incurred losses for a particular year.

-Companies undertaking erratic dividend pay-outs often face a similar consequence, as individuals look at such investment ventures to be extremely risky.
+Companies undertaking erratic dividend payouts often face a similar consequence, as individuals look at such investment ventures to be extremely risky.
 Consequently, shares of such companies frequently trade at a relatively lower price in the market.

 On the other hand, small and mid-cap companies often choose to retain their profits for an extended period to increase their productive capacity, which, in turn, labels underlying equity shares as non-profitable investment ventures.

 As a result, stocks of such small and mid-scale businesses often trade at a relatively lower price.
 If you are looking to acquire an equity stake with the primary goal of extensive dividend earnings, it could prove fruitful to stick to the stocks of large-cap and blue-chip companies.

-While talking about dividend pay-outs, there are three dates you need to know about.
+While talking about dividend payouts, there are three dates you need to know about.

 Such fluctuations persist till the ex-dividend date, which is technically three business days before the record date.

-The significance of this date is that any individual purchasing stocks on or after this date are not eligible to receive dividend pay-outs for that respective financial year, as it takes a minimum of three days to record the name of a shareholder in the books of a company.
+The significance of this date is that any individual purchasing stocks on or after this date is not eligible to receive dividend pay-outs for that respective financial year, as it takes a minimum of three days to record the name of a shareholder in the books of a company.